epic-kitchens/epic-kitchens-download-scripts/README.md

 ## Specifying participants

 You can use the argument `--participants` if you want to download data for only a subset of the participants.
-Participants mcan be specified with their numerical *or* string ID.
+Participants can be specified with their numerical *or* string ID.

 You can specify a single participant, e.g. `--participants 1` or `--participants P01` for participant `P01`, or a comma-separated list of them, e.g. `--participants 1,2,3` or `--participants P01,P02,P03` for participants `P01`, `P02` and `P03`